mlflow/mlflow/docs/source/getting-started/index.rst

                         Using the MLflow Client
                     </div>
                     <p>
-                        Connect to the Tracking Server with the MLflow Client and learn to search for experiments
+                        Connect to the Tracking Server with the MLflow Client and learn how to search for experiments
                     </p>
                 </a>
             </div>